danego/CGoL/readme.md

     - **some methods, like clearBoard, makemark, should auto call displayBoard ... or wrap in button event handlers ... ?**
     - learning note: look into this.boardHTML in Cgol.init (was opening up that variable into the regular namespace)

-- html board view
-     - how to keep constant looking when X's pop up (how to insert html insturctions w/o it just printing as a string)

-- think about implementing HTML makeMark.
-Could redraw board immediatetly or on delay or w/ makeTurn
-    - maybe a button for each cell
-    - or, better, a grid.

 ***